Tony Marston's Blog About software development, PHP and OOP

 Arguments against having a single class for multiple tables

 While it is recognised that it is necessary to have an object in your software which represents an entity in the outside world with which the software will communicate, what exactly is meant by "entity"?
 What happens if an entity contains many different parts?
-Those people who start their programming career learning OO theory are taught about object aggregation with its many nuances, but they struggle when it comes time to deal with aggregations when they need to be represented in a database.
-While OO theory says that you can deal with all aggregations in the same way, I built database applications for 20 years before using an OO language, and during that time I learned that different types of aggregation require different sets of tables in the database.
-I also learned that it is far better to keep the software design in step with the database design, which is why I create a separate class for each database table.
-As far as I am concerned database theory takes precedence over OO theory, which is why I tend to ignore virtually everything I read about OOD (Object Oriented Design) and DDD (Domain Driven Design).
+Those people who start their programming career learning OO theory are taught about object associations and object aggregations, but struggle to deal with them when designing and writing the software to deal with them in a database.
+While OO theory says that you can deal with all associations, aggregations and compositions in the same way, I built database applications for 20 years before using an OO language, and during that time I learned how to deal with relationships in a standard way.
+This is documented in the following:

 If you think that my claims of greater productivity are at best exaggerated or at worst a bare-faced lie then you should take this challenge.
 If you cannot achieve within five minutes with YOUR methods what I can achieve within five minutes with MY methods, all without writing a single line of code, then I shall conclude that any criticisms which you keep throwing in my direction are not worth the toilet paper on which they are written and that you are talking out of the wrong end of your alimentary canal.
 Instead of simply claiming that your methods are superior to mine I challenge you to prove it.
 Either put up or shut up.